-Students who voluntarily withdraw from

-the nursing program must notify in writing the Nursing Advisor, Academic Advising, and will be required to apply in competition for re-admission after the lapse of up to three semesters and on a seat availability basis.
-If students fail to notify the Nursing Advisor they will deem a student to have voluntarily withdrawn from the nursing program where the student has not registered in nursing courses in any of the last three semesters.
+Students who voluntarily withdraw from the nursing program must notify in writing the Nursing Advisor, Academic Advising, and will be required to apply in competition for re-admission after the lapse of up to three semesters and on a seat availability basis.
+If students fail to notify the Nursing Advisor, the Nursing Advisor will deem a student to have voluntarily withdrawn from the NCBNP when the student has not registered in nursing courses in any of the last three semesters or per institutional policy.
 Student request for a leave of absence from the program will be assessed at the time of request.
-Discussions will include date to return to program and time allowed between clinical rotations.
-Recommendations may include repeating of clinical courses or avditing of clinical courses to ensure safe, quality care and to support student success.
+Discussions will include date to return to the program and time allowed between clinical rotations.
+Recommendations may include repeating of clinical courses or auditing of clinical courses to ensure safe, quality care and to support student success.